All About Millet’s And Its Health Benefits | Truweight

 Medically reviewed by Krupa, A Postgraduate in Food Science & Nutrition

-Millets are a group of small seed grasses grown in semi-dry areas of Asia and Africa.
-Millets have been widely cultivated as cereal crops or as fodder for animals.
+Millets are loaded with fibre.
+They are the best source of complex carbohydrates and have numerous health benefits.
+Grown in semi-dry areas of Asia and Africa, millets have been widely cultivated as cereal crops or as fodder for animals.

-It is now a well-proven fact that consuming whole grains on a regular basis may help lose weight, owing to the rich content of fiber and bioactive compounds in them.
+It is now a well-proven fact that consuming whole grains on a regular basis may help lose weight, owing to the rich content of fibre and bioactive compounds in them.

 Know how Healthy you eat